Skip to content

 When to Write a Letter to Your Son

 Many parents wait for the "right" moment — and then the moment passes.
-The truth is, any moment is the right moment.
+Any moment is the right moment.
 But certain milestones carry a particular kind of emotional gravity that makes the words land differently.

-Few transitions are as emotionally charged as watching your son pack his life into boxes and drive away.
-A letter to my son going to college is something he can read on his first lonely night in the dorm, when the excitement fades and homesickness settles in.
+Few transitions are as emotionally charged as watching your son pack his life into boxes and drive away to college.
+A letter to your son going to college is something he can read on his first lonely night in the dorm, when the excitement fades and homesickness settles in.

 50 Things Every Mother Should Tell Her Son

-This is the heart of your letter.
+These are the kinds of wisdom that transcend specific circumstances and become more valuable with age.
 Not every item will fit your family, your son, or your story — but let these spark your own truths.
-These are the things every mother should tell her son, the life advice that matters most when everything else falls away.

 About Character